-Future development of the site will impact the general biological resources present on the site, and most of the vegetation will likely be removed during future construction activities.
-Wildlife will also be impacted by development activities and those species with limited mobility (i.e., small mammals and reptiles) will experience increases in mortality during the construction phase.
+Enture development of the site will have minimal impact on the general biological resources (plants & animals) present on the site.
+Wildlife on site will be impacted by development activities and those species with limited mobility (i.e., small mammals and reptiles) will experience increases in mortality during the construction phase.
 However, more mobile species (i.e., birds, large mammals) will be displaced into adjacent areas and will likely experience minimal impacts.
-Therefore, loss of about 19-acres of disturbed desert scrub vegetation is not expected to have a significant cumulative impact on the overall biological resources in the region given the presence of similar habitat throughout the surrounding desert region.
+Therefore, development of about 19-acres of desert scrub vegetation is not expected to have a significant cumulative impact on the overall biological resources in the region given the presence of similar habitat throughout the surrounding area.

 No sensitive habitats (e.g., wetlands, vernal pools, critical habitats for sensitive species, etc.) were observed on the site during the field investigations.
+However, the channel which bisects the site may be considered jurisdictional due to its size and distinct cut bank which has become more significant than when previously surveyed in 2021.